owncloud-archive/documentation/developer_manual/core/unit-testing.rst

 Debugging Tests in the Browser
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To debug tests in the browser, this will run **Karma** in browser mode
+To debug tests in the browser, run the following command.
+This will run Karma in browser mode.

 ::